 The HMC instances that consume the highest amounts of processor, memory, and disk Top 5 HMC

-Sort by available Select processor, Memory, or Storage, to sort the list.
+Select processor, Memory, or Storage, to sort the list.
+Sort by available the HMC instance, that are currently available for use.

 HMC The name of the HMC instance.